Alusus/Stripe/readme.md

 `status` The status of the subscription.

-'trialEnd' The timestamp  of the subscription trail period end.
+`trialEnd` The timestamp  of the subscription trail period end.

 ### Client